7 Things You Probably Didn't Know about Barbados

 Barbados' location in the Caribbean

-1. Has a high amount of centenarians
+1. The country has a high amount of centenarians

-Barbados (along with Japan) has the highest number of occurrences of centenarians in the world.
+Barbados (along with Japan and Canada) has the highest number of occurrences of centenarians in the world.
 When asked, the centenarians almost always attribute their longevity to their diets of local starches such as breadfruit, cassava, potatoes and yams, all of which are known to give energy and are found in abundance on the island.
 Recently, a Barbadian man (Mr James Sisnett) held the title of second oldest man in the world, and oldest man in the Western Hemisphere.
 Mr Sisnett died in May 2013 at the age of 113.

 Along with most of the other Caribbean territories, Barbados is very active in the game of cricket.
 Several members of the West Indies Cricket teams are Barbadian.
 Famous former team members include Sir Garfield Sobers and Sir Frank Worrell (both of which are now national heroes).